a gold coloured fishing rod with a white fishing boat in the background on the ocean with a blue sky.

 For over 100 years, swordfish (Xiphias gladius) in Atlantic Canada have been caught by handheld harpoon.
 This is one of the cleanest and most skilled fisheries in the world.
 The alternative gear used by the surface longline fleet, which now has access to most of Canada’s swordfish quota, uses lines stretching 30 to50 kilometers in length with 1,500 to 3,000 baited hooks.
 While this method is relatively efficient at catching swordfish and tuna, it also catches hundreds of endangered sharks and sea turtles and other species at the same time.
 We advocate for stronger rules to limit the impact of the longline fleet on threatened species.
 At the same time, we work to support the harpoon fleet’s continued access to quota and markets.
 In 2000, we published Decline of the Cape Breton Swordfish Fishery: An exploration of the Past and Recommendations for the future of the Nova Scotia Fishery (Part 1 & Part 2), and after all these years we continue to raise many of the same concerns.
 With markets demanding cheap fish and shifting environmental conditions changing the location of swordfish, the “less efficient” harpoon fleet continues to face pressure to shut down.

 To address these challenges, the fleet is proposing an option for their fishers to stay in business, share their skills, and build value for their catch by offering sport fishing opportunities on their boats.
 Unfortunately, the swordfish fleet has run into a maze of red tape and opposition from other fleets.
 We are now working with the swordfish harpoon fleet to support what they have proposed and to help navigate regulatory roadblocks.
 We are also co-developing a scientific trial to use rod and reel gear when harpooning is not possible.
-We hope this trial will run in the summer of 2022 and demonstrate the type of adaptation from our fisheries and our government that will be needed in the face of climate change.
-We do not want to see the loss of high-quality swordfish, a sustainable option, using a storied skill.
+Trials ran in 2022, 2023 and 2024.
+We aim to demonstrate the adaptation needed from our fisheries and government in the face of climate change.

 In other parts of the Maritimes, live-release charter fishing for bluefin tuna was started to address very similar issues - a way of adding value to this fishery without putting additional pressure on the fish population.
 We explored the economic potential of expanding this opportunity to other coastal communities in our report Reeling in the Revenue.
 The report showed that a revenue potential of $2.2 million is not being realized.
 The EAC continues to work with the swordfish fleet to showcase opportunities for adaptation and sustainable ocean livelihoods.